Information for FTZ Grantees

-During the 18-month period following a lapse of authority (“reinstatement period”), zone grantees may apply for reinstatement of FTZ authority for general-purpose zone sites and for individual subzones upon completion of the FTZ activation requirements during that period.
+During the 18-month period following a lapse of authority (“reinstatement period”), zone grantees may apply for reinstatement of FTZ authority for the zone and for individual subzones upon completion of the FTZ activation requirements during that period.
 Grantees should notify the Executive Secretary when steps are being taken to qualify for reinstatement.

 During the reinstatement period, the authority for the affected zone or subzone is considered lapsed, unless and until reinstatement occurs.
 Termination of authority would occur at the end of the 18-month reinstatement period for a zone or subzone not reinstated during the period (as noted below, under certain conditions, grantees may request that the processing of certain pending applications be continued during this period).
 Upon termination of authority, zones and subzones affected will be dropped from lists maintained by the FTZ Staff and published in the FTZ Board’s annual report.